 Students and instructors/faculty are encouraged to nominate a TA/CA who has made a remarkable difference in the classroom contributing to student learning.
 Awards are given twice per year in the Fall and Spring terms.
 Receipients are notified by email.

 The Teachers College Student Leadership Grant (TCSLG) recognizes and encourages outstanding student leadership.
 The TCSLG is awarded based on the recipient’s demonstrated ability to lead change in the TC community for the common good.
 The grant seeks applicants that have demonstrated exemplary leadership with the following characteristics: civility, social justice, character and service.

 Students must be enrolled in a degree-granting program.
-Students must be matriculated for at least one of the following semesters: Summer 2018, Fall 2018, Spring 2019.
+Students must be matriculated for at least one of the following semesters: Fall 2020* or Spring 2021.
 Students must also be in good academic, judicial, and financial standing with the College.